Best Chicken-Free Cat Food (2026)

 How do we evaluate chicken-free formulas?

-We verify complete absence of chicken meat, meal, fat, and broth.
-We check for alternative protein sources and ensure complete amino acid profiles.
+We verify complete absence of chicken meat, chicken meal, chicken broth, chicken fat, and generic poultry.
+Then we check for alternative protein sources, limited-ingredient structure, and complete amino acid profiles.

 What's the difference between allergy and intolerance?